Updated: May 27

 Video clip of the TOC monitoring an insert using live location tracking at Blackline Event 1908c

-Even with all this praise for Zello, there are still a few drawbacks to network radio technology.
+Even with all this praise for Zello, there are still a few drawbacks to PoC, PTToC, and network radio technology.
 Primarily, cell service isn’t in every location and dead zones exist.
 If all you use is Zello, you may find areas where you’re denied communications.
 You'll also need a data plan.
 Zello uses very little data, but it's not zero.
 Second, the accessories for PTTs are still a bit rough around the edges.
 More and more companies are developing quality solutions but not every accessory is perfect.
 Finally, while dedicated 'network radio' devices exist, the costs may force people to rely on their phones.
 Not everyone is ready to take their expensive pocket computer into rural environments.